sustainable-software/FHI-Toolbox/README.md

 # FHI-Toolbox
-The Freshwater Health Index (FHI) toolbox facilitates the implementation of an FHI assessment.
+The Freshwater Health Index (FHI) toolbox facilitates an assessment of a freshwater basin, developed for Conservation International by Sustainable Software Solutions, PBC.